SpanningCloudApps/SB365-Powershell/README.md

-# PowerShell Module for accessing the Spanning Backup for Office 365 REST API
+# Spanning Backup for Office 365 REST API PowerShell Module

 > NOTE: This is an open source project licensed under Apache 2.0 and is not officially supported by Spanning Cloud Apps.
 If you have questions, problems or suggestions, please log an issue in this project